Solid Wood Flooring

 Cherry and walnut are two of the most expensive types of wood.
 Both offer very unique looks.
 Cherry has a slight burgundy colors to it (hence its name), while walnut looks like a more casual, natural wood.

-Bamboo is one of the most durable flooring options.
+Bamboo stands out as one of the most long-lasting choices for flooring.
 There’s a reason it’s used as a building, fencing, and for agricultural material.
 Bamboo is quite reliable and completely eco-friendly.
 For these reasons, more and more homes are choosing it for their flooring.

 Each type of hardwood will always be a bit different from the others, but they all share the outstanding characteristics of durability and elegance.
 They all have unique, natural stains that adds character.
 You and everyone who walks through your door will love your elegant flooring.